ubiquibit-inc/sensor-failure/README.md

 ```

-We have data from ~950 WxStations reporting ~17 different output formats.
+You should have data from ~950 WxStations reporting ~17 different output formats.

 ```bash
 # Adcp files 29